Akkuyu Nuclear Power Plant

-The Akkuyu Nuclear Power Plant (Akkuyu Nükleer Güç Santrali) is the only large nuclear power plant in Turkey and is under construction at Akkuyu, in Büyükeceli, Mersin Province.
+The Akkuyu Nuclear Power Plant (Akkuyu Nükleer Güç Santrali) is a large nuclear power plant in Turkey under construction in Akkuyu, Büyükeceli, Mersin Province.
 It is expected to generate around 10% of the country's electricity when completed.
+The official launch ceremony took place in April 2015.

-In May 2010, Russia and Turkey signed an agreement that a subsidiary of Rosatom would build, own, and operate a power plant at Akkuyu comprising four 1,200 MWe VVER1200 units.
-Construction of the first reactor has commenced in April 2018.
+In May 2010, Russia and Turkey signed an agreement that a subsidiary of Rosatom would build, own, and operate a power plant in Akkuyu comprising four 1,200 MWe VVER1200 units.
+Construction of the first reactor commenced in April 2018.
 In February 2013, Russian nuclear construction company Atomstroyexport (ASE) and Turkish construction company Özdoğu signed the site preparation contract for the proposed Akkuyu Nuclear Power Plant.
 The contract includes excavation work at the site.

-The official launch ceremony took place in April 2015, and the first unit is expected to be completed in 2023.

 It is expected to be the first build–own–operate nuclear power plant in the world.